How do we engage students and encourage them to take ownership over their learning?

-What can we do in order to learn more, produce new ideas and generate creative solutions?
+What can we do to help students learn more, produce new ideas and generate creative solutions?

-As their students learn to ask their own questions they become more engaged, take greater ownership of their learning and learn more deeply and more broadly than ever before.
+As their students learn to ask their own questions they become more engaged, take greater ownership of their learning and learn more deeply than ever before.

 Just when you think you know all that you need to know, you ask another question and discover how much more there is to learn.